shunzh/RLCodeBase/README.md

 Define new agent
 --------------

+For existing agents:

-Q learning agent is defined in qlearningAgents.py.
+- Q learning agent is defined in qlearningAgents.py.

-VI learning agent is defined in valueIterationAgents.py.
+- VI learning agent is defined in valueIterationAgents.py.

-Modular MDP agent is defined in modularAgents.py.
+- Modular MDP agent is defined in modularAgents.py.

 ModularAgent is derived from ApproximateQAgent - which is a useful base class for creating new types of agent.